 Current status + progress

-Today, more than one third of children in need are not receiving the life-saving benefits of vitamin A supplementation
+Only two out of five children in need received the life-saving benefits of vitamin A supplementation in 2020

 Vitamin A deficiency is the leading cause of preventable childhood blindness and increases the risk of death from common childhood illnesses such as diarrhoea.
 Periodic, high-dose vitamin A supplementation is a proven, low-cost intervention which has been shown to reduce all-cause mortality by 12 to 24 per cent, and is therefore an important programme in support of efforts to reduce child mortality.
 The World Health Organization has classified vitamin A deficiency as a public health problem affecting about one third of children aged 6 to 59 months in 2013, with the highest rates in sub-Saharan Africa (48 per cent) and South Asia (44 per cent).

-As supplementation is a key child survival intervention, discussions of progress focus largely on coverage of that intervention.
-Despite the potential benefits, only 62 per cent of targeted children were reached in 2017, with West and Central Africa achieving the lowest coverage at 53 per cent.
-Of 82 countries deemed ‘priorities’ for national-level vitamin A supplementation programmes, 66 had two-dose coverage estimates available for 2017.
-Just under one third of these 66 countries, or 25 countries, achieved two-dose coverage of 80 per cent or more in that year.
+Despite the potential benefits of this key child survival intervention, only 41 per cent of targeted children were reached in 2020, with West and Central Africa achieving the lowest coverage at 29 per cent.
+Of 64 countries deemed ‘priorities’ for national-level vitamin A supplementation programmes, 48 had two-dose coverage estimates available for 2020.
+Only 11 countries, achieved two-dose coverage of 80 per cent or more in 2020.
 Future efforts will need to focus on strengthening systems so that more children can be protected.

 Notes on the data

 1. Guidelines for monitoring vitamin A supplement coverage

 Guidelines from the Global Alliance for Vitamin A (GAVA) provide guidance for and information for district-level managers and national-level managers on country-level monitoring and reporting of vitamin A supplementation programmes targeted at 6- to 59-month-old children.